msandt3/analyst-exercise/README.md

 Welcome to the Analyst offline exercise.
 This is a chance for you to show us your grasp of crucial skills which play a key role in the day-to-day of a Analyst at Relay Payments.
 If you feel that there are any questions that are unclear, please let us know.

-The exercise consists of three parts.

-1. A SQL Challenge

 ## Overall Instructions

 * Please follow the instruction listed before each portion of the exercise